lmckane/MCTF2025/README.md

 Delivered to the U.S. Government with Unlimited Rights, as defined in DFARS Part 252.227-7013 or 7014 (Feb 2014).
 Notwithstanding any copyright notice, U.S. Government rights in this work are defined by DFARS 252.227-7013 or DFARS 252.227-7014 as detailed above.
 Use of this work other than as specifically authorized by the U.S. Government may violate any copyrights that exist in this work.

 SPDX-License-Identifier: BSD-3-Clause

+## Results and Recognition

+- Results displayed on MCTF website leaderboard
+- Winners announced at AAMAS conference
+- Top performers receive unofficial certificates
+- No monetary or non-monetary prizes awarded
+- Top submissions contribute to joint research paper

+Note: This competition is organized by U.S. Naval Research Laboratory, United States Military Academy, and MIT Lincoln Labs, but participation does not create any procurement obligations.